I would like to install markers. Can you sell them to me? Do you have funding to help me pay for new markers?

 I would like to restore markers.
 Do you do it?
 Do you know who can?
 Can you give me the information in order to do it?

 The Pennsylvania Department of Transportation has encouraged its eleven Engineering Districts across the state to enter into agreements with local civic groups to adopt the markers and the Keystone Marker Trust facilitates that adoption.
 Where no adopting group is available, the KMT serves as the custodian itself.
 The KMT provides adopting organizations with marker restoration and repair guidelines and facilitates negotiations with PennDOT regarding marker adoption.
 If you would like a copy of our marker restoration guidelines, including paint color information, please let us know.
-Our marker adoption webpage provides some guidance for repair of markers in just about any condition.
 If your marker requires only cleaning and painting, you may choose to do the work yourself using the guidelines mentioned above.
-If your marker is cracked, a cast iron repairman can help, and we know of a few shops we recommend.
-If your marker is missing pieces of the sign, many autobody shops can replicate portions using fiberglass.
-We have had experience in this respect and will work with you individually to guide the process.
-If your marker is missing its ball finial, we can provide you with replacement finials.
-In most cases, if your marker’s sign is badly cracked or missing pieces, you are better off replacing it with a historically-accurate sign through the KMT.
-Cast in ductile iron, it is more durable than the originals but looks exactly the same.
-You can have cast into the marker “sponsored by” or “in honor of” information.
-See here for ordering information.
+Finally, if your marker is missing its ball finial, we can provide you with replacement finials.
+Please contact us for more information.

 While the KMT encourages municipalities, groups, and individuals to adopt markers, and publishes guidelines for marker care, we do not assume responsibility for those who adopt markers nor do we warrant the repair work they do to the markers.
 Under no circumstances do we assume any agency relationship with or obligation for adopting parties, their contractors, the markers, or other persons.